Cray-HPE/docs-csm/operations/network/management_network/Management_Network_Access_Port_Configurations.md

 ## UAN Port Configuration
 - UANs have the same network connections as Shasta v1.3.
-- One connection will go to a NMN(VLAN2) access port, this is where the UAN will pxe boot and communicate with internal systems. (see SHCD for UAN cabling).
+- One connection will go to a NMN(VLAN2) access port, this is where the UAN will pxe boot and communicate with internal systems (see SHCD for UAN cabling).
 - ONE OF THESE PORTS IS SHUTDOWN.
 - One Bond (two connections) will be going to the MLAG/VSX pair of switches.
 This will be a TRUNK port for the CAN connection.